 Magento has all of the eCommerce tools you could need, with the option to add extras with extensions.
 However, the core version allows you to manage features such as shipping, tax, currencies, analytics, payment methods, stock availability, and live results.
 These provide an all-around advanced eCommerce experience.

 This is also more time effective as all of the primary features are inbuilt, so you only need to install extra apps for specific purposes or niche functions.
-Furthermore, Hosting Tribunal found that Magento is used to power 12% of all online retail stores.
+Furthermore, other research found that Magento is used to power 12% of all online retail stores.
 This demonstrates Magento’s expertise and reliability as a content management system with regards to eCommerce functions.

 Both Magento and WordPress are powerful tools in their own right, each having its strengths and weaknesses.
 Fortunately, if you are using Magento, there are capabilities for combining WordPress with your online store.
 Tools such as the free FishPig extension allows you to securely integrate a blog into your Magneto store and take advantage of the SEO and content benefits.

 However, when deciding which platform is the best, it will come down to several factors.
 For example, your budget, your aims and your knowledge.
 If you are interested in writing content, WordPress is a secure, affordable and varied option that allows you to work with what you need straightforwardly.
 It is also suitable for all levels from beginners to advanced because of how you can build it up.